 As mentioned above if you are arriving by train or bus you can access the city on the hill via escalators near Puerta de Alfonso VI.
 The location is marked on the map below, and the escalators are open from 7am to 10pm daily.
 There are also local buses to Plaza Zocodover.
 Of course you can also walk up and down the hill, it offers lovely views and takes about 15-20 minutes if you are in reasonable shape and aren’t dragging a lot of luggage like me.

-There is a tourist sightseeing train that you can use to get around – get tickets here.
+There is a tourist sightseeing “train” that you can use to get around – get tickets here.
+Or check out the hop-on-hop-off bus.
 And of course you can hire a taxi to get you around the city.

 Toledo, Spain Attractions Map

 All of the above locations (and more) are included on the below map which you can view on your computer or smartphone.
 Click here to access the map.
 If you open it when you are logged into Google you should also be able to access it in the Google Maps app on your phone.
 I hope it helps you find some amazing places and fun things to do in Toledo.